I Want to Love You Till Your Dying Day: Characters

 A mysterious girl who met Sheena by chance after returning from the battlefield.
 Despite her young appearance and carefree mannerisms she is rumored to be the school's secret weapon that can never die.
-She possess unimaginable power and has no hesitation in killing her enemies.
+She possesses unimaginable power and has no hesitation in killing her enemies.
 She can revive herself even if she is injured in battle to the point where she no longer retains her human form.